 Mr Schiller was lead counsel for the successful defence of the Bank of New York Mellon against a US$22.5 billion RICO claim brought by the Russian Federal Customs Service in the Moscow Arbitration Court.
 After two years of litigation, including a trial in Moscow, the case was settled for US$14 million – less than 1 per cent of claimed damages.
 The result was hailed by the analyst community as a “grand slam home run”.

-While maintaining full litigation and management responsibilities at BSF, Jonathan recently finished his five-year term as chair of the board of trustees of Columbia University.
+While maintaining full litigation and management responsibilities at BSF, Mr. Schiller recently finished his five-year term as chair of the board of trustees of Columbia University.
+He is now Chair Emeritus.

 In 2012, Mr Schiller received the Alexander Hamilton Medal for “distinguished service and accomplishment” from Columbia College.
 In 2006, Mr Schiller received the John Jay Award for “distinguished professional achievement” from Columbia College, and in 2017 was named an inaugural Legend of Ivy League Basketball for “achievements and contributions to the Ivy League”.
 He was elected a fellow of the American Bar Foundation “in recognition of professional attainment, and distinguished service”, has been a member of the Milan Chamber of Commerce national and international arbitration club of arbitrators for 22 years, and is national membership chair of the US Supreme Court Historical Society.